SchlossLab/Jenior_Modeling_mSystems_2017/Jenior_Modeling_PNAS_2016.md

 ###Significance

 *Clostridium difficile* infection has grown to be the largest single cause of hospital-acquired infection in the United States.
 A compromised gut microbiota, typically through previous antibiotic treatment, is a prerequisite feature of *C. difficile* colonization susceptibility.
-This loss of resistance has also been characterized across classes of antibiotics, in which many result in distinct gut communities and each presumeably presents individual metabolic challenges to *C. difficile* as it colonizes.
-In this study we demonstrate that not only does *C. difficile* alter its pathogenesis between differentially sensitized hosts, but also exploits seperate available nutrient niches across these environments.
+This loss of resistance has also been described across classes of antibiotics, in which many result in distinct gut communities and each presumably presents individual metabolic challenges to *C. difficile* as it colonizes.
+In this study we demonstrate that not only does *C. difficile* alter its pathogenesis between differentially sensitized hosts, but also exploits separate available nutrient niches across these environments.
 We accomplish this through an *in vivo* murine model of infection, characterized using transcriptomic-enabled genome-scale metabolic modeling in combination with untargeted metabolomic analysis.
 Our results support that *C. difficile* possesses a highly plastic nutrient niche space, allowing it to successfully infect numerous different hosts and ultimately cause disease.
 This work also provides evidence that *C. difficile* virulence may be driven by the concentrations of specific carbohydrate sources that are accessible for growth during each unique infection.

 ###Introduction